csantanapr/ato-serverless-swift/README.md

 ```
 swift package generate generate-xcodeproj
 ```

+## Using XCode project
-Open new xcode project
+Open the new Xcode project
 ```
 open ./Action.xcodeproj
 ```

-## Using XCode project
-Open the [Sources/main.swift](actions/GetClassifier/Sources/main.swift) file this file will allow you to run the Action locally and be able to debug the function in the Action.
+Open the [Sources/main.swift](actions/GetClassifier/Sources/Action/main.swift) file this file will allow you to run the Action locally and be able to debug the function in the Action.
 Set the environment variable `WATSON_API_KEY_VISUAL_RECOGNITION` in XCode Product->Scheme=>Edit Scheme you can get value from the IBM Cloud Console in the Watson Recognition Service instance you created.

 The file `main.swift` is only to be use for debugging locally, the file `GetClassifier.swift` is the file that contains the Action code that get's deployed to the cloud.